Antoni Patek: Patek, Czapek & Co. (1839–1845)

-On 1 May 1839, in Geneva, Antoni Patek together with another Polish immigrant - Franciszek Czapek (who in fact was of Czech descent), the gifted Warsaw watchmaker established their manufacture producing watches.
+On 1 May 1839, in Geneva, Antoni Patek together with Franciszek Czapek who was of Czech descent, the gifted Warsaw watchmaker established their manufacture producing watches.
 The company was financially supported also by its first workers, among others Polish watchmakers: Wawrzyniec Gostkowski, Wincenty Gostkowski, and Władysław Bandurski.
 The first pocket watches were produced on individual orders.
 Primarily the young firm's artistic production reflected themes from Polish history and culture, such as portraits of revolutionary heroes, 10th and 12th centuries’ legends, and the cult of the Polish Black Madonna of Częstochowa.

 The small company Patek, Czapek & Co, which employed a half-dozen of workmen, produced approximately two hundred watches of quality per annum.
 The few preserved specimens make it possible to note the degree of perfection of these first watches, result of a successful union between artistic research and the technical skill.